LonamiWebs/Telethon/client/doc/developing/migration-guide.rst

 Without further ado, let's take a look at the biggest changes.
 This list may not be exhaustive, but it should give you an idea on what to expect.
+If you feel like a major change is missing, please `open an issue <https://github.com/LonamiWebs/Telethon/>`_.

 Complete project restructure